Genysys/logistics-chain/README.md

 ## Manually Adding a Participant Example:
-If you wish to create a participant by the command line manually, hee is an example of ading a manufacturer and then importing their card.
+If you wish to create a participant by the command line manually, here is an example of ading a manufacturer and then importing their card.
 ### Add a Manufacturer:
 1. `composer participant add -d '{"$class":"outbound.logistics.participant.Manufacturer","companyId":"NI","manufacturerName":"Nissan"}' -c admin@outbound-logistics`
 2. `composer identity issue -u NI -a outbound.logistics.participant.Manufacturer#NI -c admin@outbound-logistics`